cxyzy1/kotlinUtils/README.md

    Path related utils such as get external sd card path.
 7. DeviceUtils
    Utils to get information about device manufacturer and so on.
+8. LocationUtils
+   Get location by gps(beidou) or network.